CPA vs. CMA: Is CPA or CMA a Better Accounting Certification?

 Certified Management Accountant (CMA)

-Test passing rate:
+CMA exam passing rate:

 In addition to the cost of IMA membership, the standard fee for the entrance and examination is about $1,330.
+Total CMA exam fees are higher though because you must purchase a CMA review course to pass the CMA exam.

 Comparison of CMA and CPA

-Employers are interested in knowing that you have spent time, money and effort in acquiring the CPA and CMA certifications.
+Employers are interested in knowing that you have spent time, money, and effort in acquiring the CPA and CMA certifications.
 It shows your commitment to making it big as an accounting and finance professional.
 This can prove to be a significant difference between two qualified candidates for a job.

 Impressive remuneration is accompanied by both the certifications.
-Professionals who have an industry recognized experience can get salaries significantly higher than the standards prevalent in the market.
+Professionals who have an industry-recognized experience can get salaries significantly higher than the standards prevalent in the market.